 National Teacher Appreciation Day

 National Teacher Appreciation Day is a holiday that falls on Tuesday during the first full week of May.
-This is a day on which everyone can take the time to show their favorite teacher some appreciation on a personal level or to appreciate the work of all teachers everywhere.
+This day allows everyone to take the time to show their favorite teacher some appreciation on a personal level or to appreciate the work of all teachers everywhere.

-This is a day that helps to bring attention to the importance of teachers and their part in educating not only our children but everyone who seeks out a better education.
+This day helps to bring attention to the importance of teachers and their role in educating not only our children but also everyone who seeks a better education.

 The History of National Teacher Appreciation Day

-For over 80+ years, educational leaders and politicians debated whether a day should be established to honor the contributions of teachers, but it wouldn’t be until the 1950s that this movement began to yield some concrete results.
+For over 80 years, educational leaders and politicians debated whether a day should be established to honor the contributions of teachers, but it wasn’t until the 1950s that this movement began to yield concrete results.

-In 1953, Eleanor Roosevelt persuaded the 81st U.S Congress to proclaim a National Teacher’s Day.
-Unfortunately, it would take another 27 years before the day would become official, however.
-This happened on March 7th, 1989 when Congress declared a National Teacher Day.
+In 1953, Eleanor Roosevelt persuaded the 81st U.S. Congress to proclaim a National Teacher’s Day.
+Unfortunately, it would take another 27 years before the day would become official.
+This happened on March 7, 1989, when Congress declared National Teacher Day.

-Eventually, the day was moved to May and the National Parent Teacher Association managed to get the entire first week of may named Teacher Appreciation Week in 1984.
-The National Education Association followed the following year, and National Teacher Appreciation Day was founded on the Tuesday of the first full week of May in 1985 and every year afterward.
+Eventually, the day was moved to May, and the National Parent Teacher Association managed to get the entire first week of May named Teacher Appreciation Week in 1984.
+The National Education Association followed the following year, and National Teacher Appreciation Day was established on the Tuesday of the first full week of May in 1985 and every year afterward.

 Facts About Teachers